Gold compounds

 Gold compounds are compounds by the element gold (Au).
 Although gold is the most noble of the noble metals, it still forms many diverse compounds.
 The oxidation state of gold in its compounds ranges from −1 to +5, but Au(I) and Au(III) dominate its chemistry.
 Au(I), referred to as the aurous ion, is the most common oxidation state with soft ligands such as thioethers, thiolates, and organophosphines.
 Au(I) compounds are typically linear.
 A good example is Au(CN)2(−), which is the soluble form of gold encountered in mining.
 The binary gold halides, such as AuCl, form zigzag polymeric chains, again featuring linear coordination at Au.
 Most drugs based on gold are Au(I) derivatives.

 Au(III) (referred to as the auric) is a common oxidation state, and is illustrated by gold(III) chloride, Au2Cl6.
 The gold atom centers in Au(III) complexes, like other d^{8} compounds, are typically square planar, with chemical bonds that have both covalent and ionic character.
 Gold(I,III) chloride is also known, an example of a mixed-valence complex.

-Gold does not react with oxygen at any temperature and, up to 100 °C, is resistant to attack from ozone.
+Gold does not react with dioxygen at any temperature and, up to 100 °C, is resistant to attack from ozone.

 Some free halogens react with gold.
 Gold is strongly attacked by fluorine at dull-red heat to form gold(III) fluoride AuF3.
 Powdered gold reacts with chlorine at 180 °C to form gold(III) chloride AuCl3.
 Gold reacts with bromine at 140 °C to form gold(III) bromide AuBr3, but reacts only very slowly with iodine to form gold(I) iodide AuI.